rexsuecia/migrate-terraform/README.md

 With 0.15 you had to go:
 ```
 TF_DATA_DIR="$PWD/.terraform" terraform -chdir=../common/ init -backend-config="$PWD/backend-config.conf
-TF_DATA_DIR="$PWD/.terraform" t107 -chdir="../common"  plan -out plan -var-file="$PWD/terraform.tfvars
+TF_DATA_DIR="$PWD/.terraform" terraform -chdir="../common"  plan -out plan -var-file="$PWD/terraform.tfvars
 ```

 Tedious.

-If you can, just destroy the shit and start over.
+If you can, just destroy the sh*t and start over.
 But if you have live customers, databases and others that is not really doable.

 Importing then...